mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-Grant is the Schema for the grants API
+Grant is the Schema for the grants API.
+It is used to define grants as if you were running a 'GRANT' statement.